AmpersandJS/ampersand-form-view/README.md

             // when the form first loads and any time the form
             // changes from valid to invalid or vice versa.
             // You might use this to disable the "submit" button
-            // any time the form is invalid, for exmaple.
+            // any time the form is invalid, for example.
             validCallback: function (valid) {
                 if (valid) {
                     console.log('The form is valid!');